wpswings/wallet-system-for-woocommerce/README.txt

 == Changelog ==

+= 2.2.9 - Released on 7 November 2022 =
+* Fix: Issue fix with multi currency plugin.
+* Fix: Bug fix in for wallet recharge order [WooCommerce Analytics report]
+* New: WP and WC latest update.
+* New: Admin can enable/disable wallet partial payment.
+* New: Mention a wallet shortcode in general settings.

 = 2.2.8 - Released on 16 Sep 2022 =
 * New: Compatible with WooCommerce currency switcher plugin.
 * New: Download transaction details in pdf form.